shanep/shanep.github.io/docs/cs408/project-brainstorm.md

 ## Submitting

+- You must submit a slide deck to canvas
-At the end of the week all students must submit a slide deck that that you will present to the class in the following week.
+- You must submit a Video of you presenting your idea to the canvas forum.